Table of Contents

 When you do a ‘Terraform apply’ you create the infrastructure/resources defined within your resource block while maintaining a local state file to identify what all resources are created.
 This state file is updated every time you create new or deleted/modify the existing resources.

 While you define the resources in your Terraform scripts, there could be some resource that might need to be created before the other resource can be created.
 To achieve this, you could use a construct of dependencies in your Terraform code.
-Most of the dependencies are handled automatically by Terraform by analysing the expression within a resource block and these are known as implicit dependencies.
-However, you can create an explicit depency in your resource block using depends_on meta-argument.
+Most of the dependencies are handled automatically by Terraform by analyzing the expression within a resource block and these are known as implicit dependencies.
+However, you can create an explicit dependency in your resource block using depends_on meta-argument.

 Let us look at a simple example of creating an Azure Resource Group: